jillbot/tsp/wp-content/plugins/tweet-old-post/readme.txt

 == Changelog ==

+**New in v7.3.7**

+* Fixed issue with inverted settings in post format and custom schedule

+**New in v7.3.6**

+* Fixed issue sample post rendering
+* Improved error logging for facebook request
+* Fixed typos in facebook description
+* Added default tab for Manage Queue

+**New in v7.3.5**

+* Fixed issue with encoding
+* Fixed issue with shortners and slow loading
+* Fixed layout issue for posts with images in Manage Queue

+**New in v7.3.2**

+* Fixed issue with exclude posts

+**New in v7.3.1**

+* Fixed compatibility with old php versions.

+**New in v7.3**

+* Added Manage queue timeline.
+* Fixed responsive issues
+* Fixed issue with is.gd

+**New in v7.2**

+* Fixed randomization algorithm, preventing sharing of same post twice until the end of cycle.
+* Fixed date range selection when both values are 0

+**New in v7.1**

+* Fixed inconsistency in the schedule.
+Now posting is more accurate.
+* Fixed image sharing issue which was not working for some server configuration

 **New in v7.0.8**
 * Added facebook tutorial for facebook share.
 * Fixed multisite issue for redirect url
 * Making translation ready for new wordpress.org system